Quick Summary

 Founded by Sukaphaa, the first Ahom king, Charaideo remained the symbolic heart of the kingdom even after subsequent capital changes.
 Located near present-day Sibsagar town, its strategic location played a role in its selection as the capital.
 The presence of moidams, which resembled Egyptian pyramids, served as the final resting places for Ahom royalty, which makes Charaideo a significant historical site.
 Read more about the Ahom dynasty’s moidams here.

 Purandar Singha was the last Ahom king who served two tenures.
 The first tenure was from 1818 to 1819, halted by Burmese attackers who dethroned him from power.
 Following this, the British East India Company took over Assam.
 In 1833, the British appointed Purandar Singha as the king of Upper Assam and asked him to pay Rs.
 50,000 annually as tax.
-He was dethroned due to his failure to pay the required tax, which marked the end of the Ahom Kingdom in Assam.
+He was dethroned due to his failure to pay the required tax, which marked the end of the Ahom empire in Assam.

 In April 1833, Purandar Singha was appointed as the leader of Upper Assam, and Jorhat became the capital of the empire.
 He followed the Ahom governance system and appointed officers accordingly.
 However, due to the shrinking of Ahom territory, many positions remained unfilled.
 The kingdom’s economy also suffered.